GalvanizeOpenSource/Learn-To-Code-Week-1/README.md

-# Signing up for Github!
+# Signing up for GitHub!
 1. Click the green signup button on the top of this page and open it in a new tab.
 Signup for your github then come back to this tab and refresh your browser account and find your way back to this page!